 Crypto tax extension FAQs

 Here are answers to frequently asked questions about the crypto tax extension process and crypto taxes generally, for US-based taxpayers.

-When is the tax deadline?
+When is the crypto tax deadline?

-How can I avoid crypto tax?
+How do I legally avoid crypto taxes?

 To avoid or limit crypto taxes, US-based taxpayers have a few options.
 Holding for long-term capital gains typically reduces the tax you pay.
 You can also consider donating some of your crypto.
 Some countries have more favorable tax regulations than others, as described in our crypto tax free country guide.